micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 12.md

 "Vanity of vanities," says the Preacher, "All _is_ vanity." ## The Whole Duty of Man

 ###### 9
-And moreover, because the Preacher was wise, he still taught the people knowledge; yes, he pondered and sought out _and_ set[^c] in order many proverbs.
+And moreover, because the Preacher was wise, he still taught the people knowledge; yes, he pondered and sought out _and_ set in order many proverbs.

 ###### 10
-The Preacher sought to find [^d]acceptable words; and _what was_ written _was_ upright--words of truth.
+The Preacher sought to find acceptable words; and _what was_ written _was_ upright--words of truth.

 ###### 11
-The words of the wise are like goads, and the words of [^e]scholars are like well-driven nails, given by one Shepherd.
+The words of the wise are like goads, and the words of scholars are like well-driven nails, given by one Shepherd.

 ###### 12
 And further, my son, be admonished by these.
 Of making many books _there is_ no end, and much study _is_ wearisome to the flesh.